akramalex/DietDive/README.md

 * The number of likes and comments for that particular blog post is clearly visible.

-* Logged in users can write a comment using the comment form and submit it to the DB.
+* Logged-in users can write a comment using the comment form and submit it to the database.
 It must be approved by an administrator in order to appear on the front end.

-* A logged in user can edit or delete their own comment.
-Editing a comment will resubmit the new comment to the DB for approval.
+* A logged-in user can edit or delete their own comment.
+Editing a comment will resubmit the new comment to the database for approval.

 ![](static/images/blog-1.jpg)